awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-permissions-for-sns-notifications.md

 1. Choose **Advanced view**, and add the statement from [SNS topic policy](#sns-topic-policy) with the appropriate values for the region, account ID, and topic name\.

 1. Choose **Update policy**\.

+1. If your topic is an encrypted topic, you must allow CloudTrail to have the `kms:GenerateDataKey*` and the `kms:Decrypt` permissions\.
+For more information, see [Encrypted SNS topic CMK policy](#cmk-policy)\.

 1. Return to the CloudTrail console and specify the topic for the trail\.